This page updated 18 Feb 2020

-BIPOLE3, now available directly from the University of Waterloo, has been extensively expanded and upgraded in the past few years and now offers high precision quasi three dimensional numerical simulation of a range of semiconductor bipolar devices including discrete bipolar transistors, integrated BJTs, SiGe HBTs, diodes and MOSFETs.
-The program has been widely evaluated in industry in close cooperation with BIPSIM Inc. and the University of Waterloo and is now used as a high performance software package for predicting the terminal (d.c., small signal and h.f.) characteristics of bipolar transistors including all major three dimensional effects.
+BIPOLE3, now available directly from this web site, has been extensively expanded and upgraded over many years and now offers high precision quasi three dimensional numerical simulation of a range of semiconductor bipolar devices including discrete bipolar transistors, integrated BJTs, SiGe HBTs, diodes and MOSFETs.
+The program was widely evaluated in industry in close cooperation with the University of Waterloo and is now available as a high performance software package for predicting the terminal (d.c., small signal and h.f.) characteristics of bipolar transistors including all major three dimensional effects.

-BIPOLE3 is designed specifically for bipolar transistors and diodes (with a separate MOSFET option), and is not a generalised semiconductor device solver.
+BIPOLE3 is designed specifically for bipolar transistors and diodes (with a separate MOSFET option for Bipole3-Basic), and is not a generalised semiconductor device solver.
 Because of this fact, the simulation is possible with an execution time which is of order 1/100th that of a full 2D simulator (and includes many important third dimension effects not taken into account in conventional 'full' 2D simulation).

 The high speed is accomplished by combining two solution techniques: